codeKgu/AnalysisAgent-Benchmark-Annotation/Updates.md

 ## Updates

-5/21 Updated scipy library to version 1.10.
+5/21 Updated SciPy library to version 1.10.

 5/20 You can add more than 1 IVs for a model.